auth-global/self-documenting-cryptography/design-documents/g3p.md

 For example, say Acme Corporation's password database gets stolen, and posted on a darknet website.
 The goal is that in order to have a possibility of cracking those stolen hashes, any observer must know (or guess) that they came from Acme Corporation.
 Thus, if a security researcher witnesses the password hashes on the sketchy website and those hashes are genuinely crackable, then the security researcher is supposed to have an easy time figuring out that the hashes should be reported to Acme Corporation as stolen.

-In another very plausible scenario, let's say that instead of reporting Acme's hashes as stolen, an observer chooses to conduct an offline brute-force attack against them using a botnet or other stolen computing resources.
+In another very plausible scenario, let's say that an evesdropper chooses to conduct an offline brute-force attack against stolen password hashes using a botnet or other stolen computing resources.
 If a security analyst observes this payload, that analyst is supposed to have an easy time figuring out that the stolen resources are being spent cracking Acme Corporation's password hashes.
 That analyst would ideally then have an easy time finding Acme's security disclosure portal to report their observations directly to Acme.

 The website _Have I Been Pwned_ includes an effort to document the huge and currently growing problem of stolen passwords and stolen password hashes.
-This effort inspired a personal desire in this author for password hashes that are _traceable-or-useless_, which helped inspire the invention of cryptoacoustics.
+This effort inspired a personal desire in this author for password hashes that are _traceable-or-useless_, which helped inspire the invention of cryptoacoustics and self-documenting cryptography.

 The tagging constructions I propose provide no way to determine whether or not any particular password hash is actually from Acme Corporation.
 Even if you successfully crack a plaintext password from a hash using the official Acme Corporation-branded password hash function, it's trivial to forge such password hashes.